joliefeld22/JOURNALISM-124-Final-Project-California-s-Culinary-Split/README.md

 *San Francisco Has Won Three Times More James Beard Awards Than Los Angeles.
 Here's What the Data Shows.*

+Here is a link to the Google Sheet where I inputted the data: [Google Sheet] (https://docs.google.com/spreadsheets/d/1vT3ENYXtzbPPubyqdMs9KHINPR2DgWXcjDAPSEVA8_g/edit?gid=0#gid=0)

 **Introduction**

 The James Beard Awards are widely considered the most prestigious recognition in American food.
 Since 1991, the Foundation has handed out awards across hundreds of categories — from Outstanding Chef to Best New Restaurant — to culinary figures across the country.
 But a closer look at 33 years of award data reveals a striking imbalance within California: San Francisco has won 82 times.
 Los Angeles has won 28.